 4 lbs. mushrooms cut in large chunks

-4 medium red bell peppers, seeded and diced in 3/4-inch chunks
+4 medium red bell peppers, seeded and diced in ¾-inch chunks

-4 cups matzo farfel
+4 cups matzah farfel

-3-4 cups chicken broth or vegetable broth, warmed
+3 to 4 cups chicken broth or vegetable broth, warmed

 5 large eggs plus 1 large egg white

-ground black pepper to taste
+Ground black pepper to taste

-salt to taste
+Salt to taste

-Cover; reduce heat to low, and cook until for 15-20minutes stirring occasionally.
+Cover; reduce heat to low, and cook until for 15 to 20 minutes stirring occasionally.
 At some point, you may want to continue cooking with the cover off.
 The point is to cook the leek/onion mixture very, very slowly over low heat until the leeks/onions give off all their moisture and they saute in the oil about 3-4 minutes.